comp-machine-learning-fall2022/syllabus-fall2022/csc294-syllabus/_build/html/_sources/assignments.md

 # Course Structure

 Each week will be a mix of reading about machine learning topics, discussing and debating concepts, implementing algorithms and ideas in code, and constant reflection about our learning and professional development.
-All best by dates are posted on the Detailed Course Schedule.
+All due dates are posted on the Detailed Course Schedule.

 :::{note}
-The [Detailed Course Schedule]() lists the best by dates for the course.
+The [Detailed Course Schedule](https://docs.google.com/document/d/1Rmef9cny5FipcyJ3z2qc-X6IW8TvC-SLqFlYmOKvsCQ/edit?usp=sharing) lists the best by dates for the course.
 To view it, please log into your **Smith** account.
 :::

 ## Assignments